yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     target # mpuload /tmp/socfifo 1000 &

-After running this binary the MPU load in the Bar Graph of the CPU load will be updated dynamically at an interval of 1 second.
+After running this binary, the MPU load in the bar graph of the CPU load will be updated dynamically at an interval of 1 second.

 Measuring the GPU load
 """"""""""""""""""""""

-The filesystem is populated with a binary called as "pvrscope" that reads the SGX registers via a library called libPVRScopeDeveloper.a This utility invokes the APIs provided by IMG as part of the Imagination PowerVR SDK and then populates the required FIFO.
+The filesystem is populated with a binary called "pvrscope" that reads the SGX registers via a library called libPVRScopeDeveloper.a.
+This utility invokes the APIs provided by IMG as part of the Imagination PowerVR SDK and then populates the required FIFO.